 The judge will expect you to have attended the MIP and if you have not the judge may make an order against you for not attending.

-In Hamilton, Kitchener/Cambridge, Guelph, Brantford, Simcoe and Cayuga the Information & Referral Coordinators are responsible for all aspects of the MIP’s, including.
+In Hamilton, Kitchener/Cambridge, Guelph, Brantford, Simcoe, Cayuga, St. Catharines and Welland the Information & Referral Coordinators are responsible for all aspects of the MIP’s, including.
 Their contact information can be found in the Team section of this website.